Salifu Yakubu: Career

 Yakubu joined the teaching staff of Tamale Middle School in 1940 and taught there for a year before joining the Police Force of the Gold Coast.
 He served as a police officer rising to the rank of a sergeant until his retirement on 12 July 1956.

 Politics and ambassadorial appointment

 Following his retirement from the Police Force, Yakubu ventured politics.
 He stood for the Savelugu parliamentary seat on the ticket of the Northern People's Party and won in 1956.
 He remained a member of the Northern People's Party until 1958 when he crossed carpets in parliament to join the Convention People's Party.

 In 1961, Yakubu was appointed Ghana's ambassador to Mali.
-He served in that capacity until his imprisonment on 30 December 1968 on two counts of embezzlement.
+He served in that capacity until his wrongful imprisonment on 30 December 1968 on two counts of embezzlement.
 While serving as Ghana's ambassador, Yakubu remained a member of parliament for Savelugu until February 1966 when the Nkrumah government was overthrown.

 He died at the Tamale Teaching Hospital due to an illness.